LePlayer-Music/.github/profile/README.md

 ## 👋 Hi there

-I see you're are interested in LePlayer, the streaming platform with plans to rival YouTube themselves!
+This is the **LePlayer Music** official repo!
+A music streaming service for small artists to grow.
 No promises this will actually work out, but we'll do our best!

 ## 🌈 Contribution guidelines

 All help is welcome!
 Check our ![Discord](discord.com/invite/cBbfz6jmkz), we might accept you in!
-We won't be paying for your help, YET (I hope), but if LePlayer works out and we become financially stable, one of my priorities will be to remunerate everyone who helped!
+All help is voluntary, but if LePlayer works out and we become financially stable, one of my priorities will be to remunerate everyone who helped!

 ## 🍿 Fun facts

 None yet 💀

 ## 🧙 Where we at
+The development has been halted until further notice!
+Life is complicated..
-I am currently developing the backend and the frontend for the website.
-I have no predictions for when LePlayer could possibly launch.
+~~I am currently developing the backend and the frontend for the website.
+I have no predictions for when LePlayer could possibly launch.~~
 <!--

 **Here are some ideas to get you started:**